-3641.
+3667.
 One (1) point penalties

-- A. Out of lead for more than one stride either side of the center point and between the markers; - B. Break of gait at walk or jog up to two strides; - C. Hitting or rolling log; - D. Splitting the log (log between the two front or two hind feet) at the lope; - E. Hind legs skipping or coming together during lead change; - F. Non-simultaneous lead change (front to hind or hind to front).
+- A. Out of lead for more than one stride either side of the center point and between the markers; - B. Break of gait at walk or jog up to two strides; - C. Hitting or rolling log; - D. Splitting the log (log between the two front or two hind feet) at the lope; - E. Hind legs skipping or coming together during lead change; - F. Non-simultaneous lead change (including front to hind, hind to front, front or hind legs coming together during the change).

-3642.
+3668.
 One half (1/2) point penalty

 - A. Ticking, light touch of log;

-- 3643.
+- 3669.
 Faults.
 The following are considered faults and should be judged accordingly:

 - A. Opening mouth excessively;

 - B. Anticipating signals;

 - C. Stumbling;

 - D. Head carried too high;

 - E. Head carried too low (tip of ear below the withers);

-- F. Over-flexing or straining neck in head carriage so the nose is carried behind the vertical;
+- F. Over-flexing or straining neck in head carriage so the nose is carried behind the vertical:

 - G. Excessive nosing out.